GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Reliable computations are obtainable from buggy programs, which after all, are the only kind of programs there are.
+> ### You can't just ask customers what they want and then try to give that to them.
+By the time you get it built, they'll want something new.
 >
-> ~ *Daniel T. Barry*
+> ~ *Steve Jobs*

 ---
 ## 🏎 Quick Facts